Spontaneously stabilised dark matter from a fermiophobic $U(1)'$ gauge symmetry: Extension of the minimal type Ib seesaw model as an effective model

-After the $U(1)'$ is broken by the VEV of Yukon, the dark fermion $\chi$ gains a Majorana mass $m_\chi=\sqrt{2} y_\chi v_\phi$ and become stable due to its half-integer charge under $U(1)'$.
+After the $U(1)'$ is broken by the VEV of Yukon, the dark fermion $\chi$ gains a Majorana mass $m_{L,R}=\sqrt{2} y_\chi^{L,R} v_\phi$ and become stable due to its half-integer charge under $U(1)'$.
 In fact, the VEV of Yukon breaks the $U(1)'$ symmetry into a $Z_2$ symmetry under which $\chi$ is the only charged particle.
+In addition to the Majorana mass, the dark fermion can also have a Dirac mass $m_D$, which makes the mass matrix of $\chi_{L,R}$